himmAllRight/himmAllRight-source/content/post/leaving-notion.md

 Comments = "True"
 +++

-After using [Notion](https://notion.so) for all of my notes and planning over the [last year](/post/trying-notion/), there are a few issues with it that have worn on me.
-In fact, over time my uneasiness on the topic has built up to the point where I am now working to move off of Notion completely.
+After using [Notion](https://notion.so) for my notes and daily planning over the [last year](/post/trying-notion/), there are a few issues with it that have worn on me.
+Over time, my uneasiness with the application has built up to the point where I have decided to switch away Notion completely.
 Here's why.

 <!--more-->

 ## Background

-*A screenshot of my  Setup (Dashboard)*
 <center>
 <a href="../../img/posts/leaving-notion/dahsboard.png"><img alt="my notion dashboard" src="../../img/posts/leaving-notion/dashboard.png" style="max-width: 100%;"/></a>
 <div class="caption">My Notion Dashboard Page</div>
 </center>

-Before getting into I, I want to state that for the most part, that I have loved using Notion.
-It took a few iterations of figuring out how I wanted to organize everything, but after the most recent system overhaul, I have it setup in a way that really works for me.
+Before getting into it, I want to state that for the most part, I have *loved* using Notion.
+It took a few iterations of figuring out how I wanted everything organized, but after my most recent system overhaul, I have it arranged perfectly.

-In short, have everything stored in a handful of databases: Areas, Projects, Tasks, and Notes.
-The items in each of these DBs, are all linked together where appropriate.
-For example, *tasks* and *notes* are usually contained in a *project*, which is associated with a particular *area*.
+In have everything stored in a handful of databases: Areas, Projects, Tasks, and Notes.
+The items in each of these DBs are then all connected together.
+For example, *tasks* and *notes* are usually linked in a *project*, which is all associated with a particular *area* (`Home`, `Learning`, *`Social`, and so on).

-In the most recent iteration, I also moved away from linking tasks to a daily journal objects.
-Instead, I just assigned *everything* a date, and used date filters and dashboards to see *Weekly* and *Daily* spreads of my task boards.
-I also was able to plan out monthly goals and link tasks to them, so at the end of the month, I was able to go back and see *exactly* when I had completed a task for that goal.

-All in all, it was a really slick system that worked amazingly... except for when it didn't (but more on that later)...
+In the most recent iteration, I moved away from linking tasks to a daily journal object.
+Instead, I assigned *everything* a date, and created dashboard pages with date filters to see the *Weekly* and *Daily* boards of my tasks.
+All in all, it was a remarkably efficient system... except for when it wasn't...

 ## What I liked about Notion